Scaling and Population Loss in Mexican Urban Centres: Methods

 \subsection{Estimating radial distributions}

-{ To estimate the radial population density $\sigma(\rad)$ and the radial probability density $\rho(\rad)$, we built a set of concentric rings of width 100 m around each city's centre.
-We calculated the population within each ring as the weighted sum of the population of all grid cells that intersect the ring, with the weights given by each cell's area fraction within the ring. $\sigma(\rad)$ is estimated as the population of the ring whose midpoint is located at $\rad$, divided by the area of the ring.
-The probability density $\rho(\rad)$ is obtained from equation \eqref{eq:rho_m}.
-It is numerically verified that $\sum_{i=1}^M \Delta \rad \rho(\rad_i) \approx 1$, where the sum is over the $M$ rings that cover the urban area and $\Delta \rad = 100\ m$ is the wing width. }
+{ To estimate the radial population density $\sigma(\rad)$ and the radial probability density $\rho(\rad)$, we built concentric rings of width 100 m around each city's centre (Figure \ref{fig:methods}).
+We calculated the population within each ring as the weighted sum of the population of all grid cells intersecting the ring, where the weights correspond to the fraction of each cell's area contained within the ring.
+The value of the point population density $\sigma(\rad)$ is then estimated as the population of the ring whose midpoint is located at a distance $\rad$, divided by the area of that ring.
+The radial probability density $\rho(\rad)$ is subsequently obtained from equation \eqref{eq:rho_m}.
+The average population density $\bar\sigma(\rad)$ is estimated as the population within a disk of radius $\rad$ over the area of that disk.
+Each disk of radius $\rad$ is aggregated from all rings contained within $\rad$, with the population of the disk being the sum of the populations of the rings. }